-Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performan Version: 3.0 Issue Date: 18 August 2020 Next Review: 18 August 2023 Page 12/ 72
+Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled whe n Printed Responsible Officer: Director Business Strategy and Performance Version: 8.0 Issue Date: 21 August 2023 Next Review: 21 August 2026 Page 15/85

+- a) Death of a person.

+- b) Medical treatment required within 48 hours of being exposed to a substance.

+- c) A person requiring immediate treatment as an in-patient in a hospital.

 - d) A person requiring immediate medical treatment for:

 - the amputation of any part of his or her body

 - a serious head injury

 - a serious eye injury

 - the separation of his or her skin from an underlying tissue (such as de-gloving or scalping)

 - electric shock

 - a spinal injury

 - the loss of a bodily function

 - serious lacerations.